Layika/Graph_Labs/lab03/README.md

 ```
 yourGraph.updateWeights();
 ```
-This will remove weights for edges that don't exist anymore, and add new weight values for newly added edges.
+This will remove weights for edges that don't exist anymore, and assign 0 for weight values for newly added edges.

 Finally, to print weight values along with their corresponding edges, type:
 ```